Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 The `pack:` definition can be specific to [target and build types](#target-and-build-types) and may provide a local path to a development repository of a software pack.

+>**NOTES:**
+>
->**NOTE:** By default, the `csolution` project manager only loads the latest version of the installed software packs.
+> - By default, the **csolution - CMSIS Project Manager** only loads the latest version of the installed software packs.
 It is however possible to request specific versions using the `- pack:` node.
+>
+> - An attempt to add two different versions of the same software pack results in an error.

 ### `packs:`